punkish/punkish/entries/C/CV/CV-/cv-latest/index.md

                 <div class="cv-subjob">Current Projects</div>

                 <div class="cv-cat">
                     <span class="cv-dept">Plazi, Bern, Switzerland.</span> As a member of <a href="https://plazi.org" target="_blank">Plazi</a>, a non-profit dedicated to text mining taxonomic literature, I work on open access policy, technology and quality control issues.
-I work with the <a href="https://zenodo.org" target="_blank">Zenodo</a> team at CERN, Geneva, and <a href="https://pensoft.net" target="_blank">Pensoft</a>, Sofia, Bulgaria, both Plazi partners in developing the Biodiversity Literature Repository.
+I work with the <a href="https://zenodo.org" target="_blank">Zenodo</a> team at CERN, Geneva, and <a href="https://pensoft.net" target="_blank">Pensoft</a>, Sofia, Bulgaria, both Plazi partners in developing the <a href="http://biolitrepo.org" target="_blank">Biodiversity Literature Repository</a> in a project funded by <a href="https://www.arcadiafund.org.uk/grants/grant-detail/" target="_blank">The Arcadia Fund</a>.
 Two of my recent projects are <a href="https://ocellus.punkish.org" target="_blank">Ocellus</a>, a web-based image search and retrieval application, and <a href="https://zenodeo.punkish.org" target="_blank">Zenodeo</a>, a nodejs-based RESTful API to Zenodo’s ElasticSearch API.
                 </div>

                 <div class="cv-cat">